aris-plexi/JDBC-Console-App/README.md

 *Username*: root <br>
 *Password*: 1234

+Then, proceed to run the app with your preferred IDE and navigate through the Menu.

 ## Caution

 - Please add **Students** and **Assignments** to courses with caution (Insert menu options 5,7)